chicio/chicio.github.io/_posts/2017-09-11-clean-code-meaningful-names.md

 *In this post I will talk about clean code and how important are the name you choose while you're developing software.*

 ---

 I always cared about the software I developed.
-I also always though that what makes a real professional software developer is how much he/she care about the software he/she is creating: the approch to the problem, the attention to details in code, the passion put into creating every single line of code, the focus on the mission to solve his/her customer problems with your software.
+I also always though that what makes a real professional software developer is how much he/she care about the software he/she is creating: the approach to the problem, the attention to details in code, the passion put into creating every single line of code, the focus on the mission to solve his/her customer problems with your software.
 When I started to work at [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") I discovered